zigmhount/pdlooper/README.md

-# pdlooper
+# Intro

 Pdlooper is a looping software, typically used in live setups (but not only), with audio and MIDI support.
-It is written in [Pure Data](https://puredata.info/) - [Purr Data](https://github.com/agraef/purr-data) actually, though I'm trying to limit the number of externals used.
+It is written in [Pure Data](https://puredata.info/) - actually [Purr Data](https://github.com/agraef/purr-data), though I'm trying (not so successfully) to limit the number of externals used.

 I've been trying out open-source looping software for a while and could not find exactly what I was looking for.
 I have pretty much no skills in "proper" programming languages so I didn't really have the possibility (unfortunately) to improve any of the tools I've tried, so I decided to build my own from scratch.
 Not sure whether this will actually be usable (especially in terms of real-time performance) but it's at least fun to learn!

+This has been developed and tested only on Debian 9.0 and OpenSuse 15.1-15.2 so far.

+# Quick start
+The current minor version, while not ready for production, is considered "jammable" i.e. it can be used for basic jamming (but there are still some visual and audio glitches).

+Follow the instructions [here](https://github.com/agraef/purr-data) to install Purr-Data, copy this project's files, start jack, and run:

+`purr-data -rt -nogui -jack -unique -inchannels "2" -outchannels "16" dsp_main.pd`

+There is a script to launch Non-Mixer and auto-connect Pdlooper to it, but the Non-Mixer settings are not here yet.

+# Description
 ## Usage concept
 Like the tools I was inspired by (see below), I intend to use Pdlooper in a modular setup, involving for example:
 - physical MIDI controllers (control surface such as Akai APCs, Novation Launchpads, Ableton Push), including some knobs and faders
 - MIDI keyboard(s)
 - Software synthesizers (Fluidsynth, ZynAddSubFx/Zyn-Fusion, Helm, Calf suite's synths...)
+- a microphone and some real instruments
-- Mixer (Non-Mixer, jack_mixer, Ardour)
+- Mixer (Non-Mixer, jack_mixer, or even Ardour)
 - Lv2 plugin host for synths and effects (Carla, Ardour, Non-Mixer)

 ## Current features
-The current minor version, while not ready for production, is considered "jammable" i.e. it can be used for basic jamming (but there are still some visual and audio glitches).
 - Set tempo by tapping
 - Audio input: selection between [adc~] (microphone) or an embedded fluidsynth input with [fluid~]
 - Audio tracks